-asking questions constantly to students but also to self and challenging both students and self, creating a sense of being uncomfortable with one’s knowledge and understanding that promotes curiosity and wanting to find out more
+Asking questions constantly to students but also to oneself and challenging both students and oneself, ie creating a sense of being uncomfortable with one’s knowledge and understanding that promotes curiosity and wanting to find out more.
+This was often expressed through ideas related to digital technology.

-always learning ones especially from students and eg in use of TEL
+Always learning about oneself, especially from students and eg in use of TEL.
+This enabled an opening up of new spaces and therefore opportunities where new conversations could happen.

-building trust and creating spaces of confidence in which it is possible to try things
+Building trust and creating spaces of confidence in which it is possible to try things

-learning about one’s learners all the time in their level of understanding
+Learning about one’s learners all the time in their level of understanding

-bringing learning to life and making it active eg using real life examples, use of authentic contexts and tools, use of the VLE to share examples
+Bringing learning to life and making it active eg using real life examples, use of authentic contexts and tools, use of the VLE to share examples and enabling new forms of dialogue

-use of TEL is always premised on a sound pedagogic rationale and not from a gimmick or novelty value
+Use of TEL is always premised on a sound pedagogic rationale and not from its gimmick or novelty value, in allowing greater integration of context specific material which enhanced the potential for meaningful dialogues

-giving or passing control of learning to the learners themselves, over time and in developing learner independence
+Giving or passing control of learning to the learners themselves over time and in developing learner independence, in a shifting from dependence to independence